 - Egg: 1 egg binds everything together.

-- Chocolate Chips, White Chocolate Chips, Coconut, & Pecans: All are toppings for these bars.
+- Chocolate Chips, White Chocolate Chips, Coconut, & Pecans: Delicious toppings for these bars.

 - Sweetened Condensed Milk: When poured on top, sweetened condensed milk is the “glue” that holds the topping together.
-It bakes and coats the toppings so each bite is ooey gooey and chewy.
+It bakes and coats the toppings so each bite is chewy ooey gooey!

 How to Make Red Velvet Seven Layer Bars